 Due to COVID-19 pandemic restrictions, the meeting was held remotely via Zoom.

-Minutes were approved unanimously on a motion by Richardson, seconded by Armstrong.
+Minutes were approved on a motion by Richardson, seconded by Solomon, and were approved unanimously.

 Discussion about Charlestown Earth Day scheduled for Saturday, April 10th (rain-date Saturday April 17th).
 Actual Earth Day is April 22.
 How to engage residents for Earth Day activities.
 Organize small group/family units for clean-ups.
 Post a request for an unofficial poll of focus areas for clean-up on Nextdoor.com.
 Ask Linda to post it on newsletter as well.
 Other ideas are wildflower walks, “treat” bags with seeds and info on top 10 things to do on your property.
 These bags could be picked up at the Township bldg.
 Another activity would be groups to remove invasives (Ashlee Byer is good at identifying them).
 Richardson suggests contacting Bartlett (or Davies) to see if they are giving away native tree springs this year.